Who this course is for:

 1. Complete and return the Parent Permission Form to your student's high school economics teacher.

 2. All students must complete a UA application form for non-degree seeking high school students.
 There is no application fee.
 (Please scroll to page bottom for application in PDF format.)

-For fall 2017 enrollment: Applications will be available beginning September 1, 2017.
+For spring 2018 enrollment: Applications will be available beginning October 1, 2017.

 3. Payment may be completed online through Bursar's Office or by calling 520-621-3232.
 Payment can be made by electronic check or credit card.
 You will need your student NetID/password or Student ID.

 Department of Political Economy and Moral Science